 The grant program is for the county’s restaurants “that have had no major violations from the last health inspection,” said Orange County Supervisor Andrew Do.

 “This measure will encourage further adherence” to the state’s guidelines for COVID-19, Do said.

-County officials have favored encouragement over enforcement in getting businesses to comply with mask mandates and other regulations.
+County officials, however, have favored encouragement over enforcement in getting businesses to comply with mask mandates and other regulations.

 “We believe voluntary participation is the best way to get the word out there to inform the public and make it a part of our lives,” Do said.
 “We know we’ll be living with COVID-19 and different levels of reopening for our county and community for at least the next three to six months, so this is part of our new normal at least for the time being.”

-Lucy Dunn, president and CEO of the Orange County Business Council, praised the Board of Supervisors for the program.
+Lucy Dunn, president and CEO of the Orange County Business Council, praised the county supervisors for the program.

 “When the public sees a posted piece of paper on the front doors” of the restaurants receiving grants in the program, it gives them that little extra assurance that this is a restaurant that cares about their customers and their workforce… This is a great first step,” Dunn said.